G-Research/JollyJack/README.md

 ## Features

-- Reading parquet data from parquet file directly into numpy array
+- Reading parquet data directly into a numpy array
+- Compatible with PalletJack